-All RPg students (both PhD and MPhil) registered in 2024-25 onwards are required to attend the annual Research Integrity Symposium organized by the Faculty at least once during their study period.
+All RPg students (both PhD and MPhil) registered in 2024-25 and after are required to attend the annual Research Integrity Symposium organized by the Faculty at least once during their study period.
 This is a one-day event in which internationally renowned scholars will be invited to share their insights and expertise on different topics of research integrity.
-In the symposium, students are also encouraged to raise inspiring questions or ideas to facilitate fruitful discussions and knowledge exchange among participants.
+Students are also encouraged to raise questions or ideas to facilitate fruitful discussions and knowledge exchange among participants.

-Students are reminded to regularly review the Research Integrity section of the GS website and

-HKU's Policy on Research Integrity and consult their supervisors should questions arise.
+Students are reminded to regularly review the Research Integrity section of the GS website and HKU's Policy on Research Integrity and consult their supervisors should questions arise.